A 6.4-magnitude earthquake strikes off Taiwan's coast

 (CNN)A 6.4-magnitude earthquake struck off the east coast of Taiwan just before midnight Tuesday local time, according to the United States Geological Survey.

-The quake was centered in East China Sea about 21 kilometers north-northeast of Hualien City.
+The quake was centered in the East China Sea about 21 kilometers north-northeast of Hualien City.
 Light shaking was felt in the capital of Taipei, about 120 kilometers north of Hualien City, according to reports sent to the USGS.

-The USGS estimates a low likelihood of causalities and damage.
+The USGS estimates a low likelihood of casualties and damage.
 There is no tsunami warning at this time.

 A 5.1 aftershock also hit Hualien City shortly after the larger earthquake, according to USGS.
 There have been several other strong quakes in the area in the last few days.

-Cellphone video from Hualien City shows a large building leaning at a dangerously sharp angle as sirens are heard in the background.
+Cellphone video from Hualien City shows a large building leaning at a dangerous angle as sirens are heard in the background.
 The video shows people gathering near the building and shining flashlights on windows.

+Taiwanese President Tsai Ing-wen said in a tweet that armed forces and government agencies are responding.

-Laura Lo, a worker at the 7-Eleven convenience store across the street from the Marshal Hotel, told CNN that the first and second floors of the hotel appeared to be severely damaged.
+Laura Lo, a worker at the 7-Eleven convenience store across the street from the Marshal Hotel, told CNN that the first and second floors of the hotel appeared to be severely damaged and police officers are conducting rescue operations there.

-Her store also suffered broken glass from the quake, she said.
-Lo said she can see police officers conducting rescue operations at the Marshal Hotel and that the roads in the area are closed.
+Her store also suffered broken glass from the quake, she said, and many roads in the area are closed.

 An employee at the Park City Hotel down the street told CNN that he felt the quake but there is no damage at his location.